-The cost of a $50,000 Nevada legal document assistant bond is determined by an underwriter and is based on the document preparer’s qualifications.
-However, highly qualified applicants could pay as little as $400, which is less than 1% of the total bond amount.
+The cost of a Nevada legal document preparation service bond—sometimes called a legal document assistant bond—is determined by an underwriter and is based on the document preparer’s qualifications as well as the amount of the bond.
+However, highly qualified applicants could be approved for less than 1% of the total bond amount.

-Update: Nevada tax preparers are now required to obtain a $50,000 legal document assistant bond to legally operate within the state.
+Update: Nevada tax preparers are now required to obtain legal document assistant bonds between $25,000 and $200,000 to legally operate within the state.
 Apply online for your free, no obligation quote!

 Why do document preparation services need a bond?

-The Nevada Secretary of State requires $50,000 legal document assistant surety bonds from every business and individual who charges a fee to prepare legal documents for the public as a means of ensuring document preparers perform all duties entrusted to them pursuant to NRS Chapter 240A.
+The Nevada Secretary of State requires a $25,000 legal document preparer surety bond from individuals and a $25,000-$200,000 surety bond from businesses based on the number of registrants they employ.
+Legal document assistants are considered to be those who charge a fee to prepare legal documents for the public and the bond is required as a means of ensuring document preparers perform all duties entrusted to them pursuant to NRS Chapter 240A.
 If the preparer fails to comply with these terms, the bond protects harmed parties from financial loss up to the full penal sum of the bond.

 Assembly Bill 324 was enacted in July 2017 and expands the definition of of document preparation service to include those who assist in the preparation of federal or state tax returns, certain paralegals, and bankruptcy petition preparers.